Bringing Vintage Aircraft to Life since 2010

 Sorry, no view photo available

-The Rolls-Royce Vulture powered Type R would go on to become the Tornado but with the cancellation of the Vulture engine by Rolls-Royce the aircraft would not be ordered into production.
+The Rolls-Royce Vulture powered Type R would go on to become the Tornado, but on the 15th October 1941 Rolls-Royce stopped work on their Vulture engine and the aircraft would not go into production.
 This left the Napier Sabre powered Type N, and it was this aircraft that would be developed into the Typhoon.

-With Philip Lucas, test pilot for Hawker, at the controls the first Typhoon prototype made its maiden flight on the 24th February 1940.
-Featuring a distinctive chin radiator, armament would consist of six 0.303-in machine-guns in each wing, although early test flights were conducted with the aircraft unarmed.
-Development continued but would be beset with problems, the first of these occurred on the 9th May 1940 when during a flight test the fuselage of the prototype failed, despite this the pilot Philip Lucas managed to land and as a result would be awarded the George Medal.
-Time was lost as the aircraft had to be repaired and modified and by this time the German advance into Western Europe was almost complete so development of the Typhoon would slow down as production of fighter aircraft was focused on the Hurricane and Supermarine Spitfire in expectation of the upcoming Battle of Britain (10th July 1940 - 31st October 1940).
+With Philip Lucas at the controls, the first Typhoon prototype made its maiden flight on the 24th February 1940, featuring a distinctive chin radiator, early test flights were conducted with the aircraft unarmed.
+Development continued, but on the 9th May 1940 during a flight test, the fuselage of the prototype failed, despite this the pilot Philip Lucas managed to land and as a result would be awarded the George Medal.
+As the German advance into Western Europe was almost complete, development of the Typhoon would slow down as production of fighter aircraft was focused on the Hurricane and Supermarine Spitfire in expectation of the upcoming Battle of Britain (10th July 1940 - 31st October 1940).

 In total 3,317 aircraft were produced.